Roger Casement: Peru: Abuses against the Putumayo Indians

-Casement traveled to the Putumayo District, where the rubber was harvested deep in the Amazon Basin, and explored the treatment of the local Indians of Peru.
+Casement travelled to the Putumayo District, where the rubber was harvested deep in the Amazon Basin, and explored the treatment of the local Indians of Peru.
 The isolated area was outside the reach of the national government and near the border with Colombia, which periodically made incursions in competition for the rubber.
-For years, the Indians had been forced into unpaid labor by field staff of the PAC, who exerted absolute power over them and subjected them to near starvation, severe physical abuse, rape of women and girls by the managers and overseers, branding and casual murder.
+For years, the Indians had been forced into unpaid labour by field staff of the PAC, who exerted absolute power over them and subjected them to near starvation, severe physical abuse, rape of women and girls by the managers and overseers, terrorization and casual murder.
 Casement found conditions as inhumane as those in the Congo.
-He interviewed both the Putumayo and men who had abused them, including three Barbadians who had also suffered from conditions of the company.
-When the report was publicised, there was public outrage in Britain over the abuses.
-Casement made two lengthy visits to the region, first in 1910 with a commission of investigators.
+On 23 October 1910, regarding those conditions, he wrote that "It far exceeds in depravity and demoralisation the Congo regime at its worst".
+With "the only redeeming feature" he could identify with being that the Putumayo genocide affected thousands, whereas Leopold's state affected millions.